 What You Need to Know about Futons in Japan

 I’d always dreamed of sleeping on a traditional Japanese futon—not the Western-style sofa bed, but the real deal: a thick, cloud-like duvet sandwich laid directly on the floor.
-Every time I stayed at a ryokan (traditional inn), I’d sink into the blissful comfort of those cotton beds and vow to own one myself.
+The first time I stayed at a ryokan (traditional inn) and sank into the blissful comfort of those cotton beds, I vowed to own one myself.

 But when I shared my futon aspirations with friends in Japan, I was met with a chorus of warnings.
 They spoke of moisture problems and the need for regular maintenance, making a Western-style mattress sound much more appealing.
-And honestly, my mattress back in Canada was amazing.
-So comfortable!
-I loved collapsing into it after a long day.
+And honestly, my mattress back in Canada was excellent.
 It’s not that I disliked Western mattresses… but I was in Japan!
-I wanted the full cultural experience.
 A futon felt like a rite of passage, and I was determined to satisfy my curiosity and learn the art of futon care firsthand.
-Besides, the Japanese have slept on them for centuries.
-How hard could it be?
+After all, they’ve been used here for centuries.

 Costs vary, but this one is a slightly more expensive heater at ¥11,200.

-In case you’re trying to decide between a futon and a Western-style bed, here’s a rough cost breakdown (for two people):
+If you’re weighing the costs of a futon versus a Western-style bed, here’s a breakdown based on our experience (for two people):

 • Total: Â¥140,000